davidtwco/veritas/web/src/content/index.md

 list of my open source contributions on GitHub][prs].

 ## Personal Infrastructure
-Reproducibility is one of my core values, evidenced by my investment in reproducible personal infrastructure - [`veritas`][veritas] is my personal mono-repo which contains the declarative configuration for all of my desktops, servers and laptops - including dotfiles, packages and this website!
+I love investing in things that will pay off in the long-term, so I've maintained a dotfiles repository for years.
+The most recent manifestation of this is [`veritas`][veritas], my personal mono-repo which contains the declarative configuration for all of my desktops, servers and laptops
+- including dotfiles, packages and this website!

 ## Work
 I work within the infrastructure team at [Codeplay Software][codeplay], where I'm